 And she made that money back easily within the first two months that she was part of the programs.
 At that time she really was focused more on TPT just because getting into the consulting game came with significant challenges and a learning curve.
 At that time there weren't as many business coaches really out there showing the ropes.

-But then the very first thing she did (after joining the programs) was watch the mind mapping lessons.
+But then the very first thing she did (after joining the programs) was watch the mind mapping lessons in the teacher income challenge.
 That was completely revolutionary for her.
 She had never done any mind mapping and that allowed her to really see the things that she was passionate about in education.
 It allowed her to be reflective which was so necessary.
 She found her focus is culturally relevant pedagogy and culturally sustaining pedagogy.
 Allowing students to be seen.
 There were a lot of people that knew it was great and a need but didn’t have the time or funding for it so she was hitting a lot of roadblocks.

 There are others who have designed whole curriculums and schools will bring them in to teach them how to use that curriculum.
 Being an educational consultant is a broad kind of umbrella phrase but there are several very specific ways that you can consult.